Arnav-Jaiswal-python-begginer-dev/Py-OS-dev-version-0.1.2/README.md

-DISCLAIMER - Py OS is not affilated or endorsed by the Python Software Foundation.
+DISCLAIMER - Py OS is not affilated with or endorsed by the Python Software Foundation.